mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

     <img src="../img/project-one-diamond-matrix/uhm-stan-sheriff-sunset.png">
 </div>

-**Problem:** Many scenic spots on the Manoa campus go unnoticed.
+**Problem:** Many scenic spots on the Mānoa campus go unnoticed.
-**Solution:** *Diamond Matrix: Manoa* is a treasure-hunt style web game that highlights interesting or beautiful campus locations on a map, encouraging students to visit them in person.
-By exploring these locations, players experience the variety of landscapes across the Manoa campus.
+**Solution:** *Diamond Matrix: Mānoa* is a treasure-hunt style web game that highlights interesting or beautiful campus locations on a map, encouraging students to visit them in person.
+By exploring these locations, players experience the variety of landscapes across the Mānoa campus.

 Locations requiring special privilege to access, such as dorms, are excluded.
 Below is a sunset view from the Hale Aloha Tower dorm lounge, floor 11.